Adjusting Entries Examples

 Adjusting Entries Example #2 – Prepaid Expenses

 Mr. Jeff owner of Azon wants to ensure the inventory (or stock) of the company.
-He purchased an insurance policy on June 1, 2018, for a premium of $ 3000 for a six months period.
+He purchased an insurance policy on June 1, 2018, for a premium of $ 3000 for six months.

 The accountant records the transaction of $3000 on 1/6/2018.
 The accounts need to be closed on 30/6/2018.

-Now the entry for insurance reflects 6 months expenses which have been paid but by June end, coverage of only 1 month could have been used.
+Now the entry for insurance reflects six months’ expenses, which have been paid, but by June end, coverage of only one month could have been used.

-As per accrual principal, only 1-month expenses can be adjusted against income statement and the remaining paid balance will increase the assets of the balance sheet as prepaid insurance.
+As per the accrual principle, only 1-month expenses can be adjusted against the income statement, and the remaining paid balance will increase the assets of the balance sheet as prepaid insurance.
 The journal entry will be:-

 Adjusting Entries Example #3

-Jack owns a fast growing retail store chain in China named Baba headquartered in Hong Kong.
-Being in the business for more than 2 decades, it has started making its presence nationwide and has made a good reputation amongst its major customer base.
+Jack owns a fast-growing retail store chain in China named Baba headquartered in Hong Kong.
+Being in the business for more than two decades, it has started making its presence nationwide and has made a good reputation amongst its major customer base.

 Baba follows the same pattern as many commonwealth nations follow and close its accounting year on 31st March.

-The accountant of Baba records journal entry on a daily basis and post them to ledger accounts periodically.
+The accountant of Baba records journal entry daily and post them to ledger accounts periodically.
 He prepares the unadjusted trial balance for the year ending 31/3/20** as follows:-

 The accountant of the company needs to take care of the following adjusting entries before closing its accounting records:-